OWASP/www-chapter-cologne/index.md

 OAuth wasn’t originally designed for the high-stakes environments it now protects.
 Today, it's securing billions of transactions, yet many implementations still contain critical vulnerabilities.
 Outdated practices, subtle misconfigurations, and new attack vectors continue to put users and organizations at risk.
 The good news?
 The IETF and the OpenID Foundation are taking action.
 New standards introduce essential updates to strengthen OAuth and OpenID Connect security, deprecating insecure options and addressing modern threats.

-In this talk, I'll explore the evolving security challenges of OAuth, dissect real-world attack scenarios, and break down the most crucial updates delivered by recently released specifications.
+In this talk, Daniel will explore the evolving security challenges of OAuth, dissect real-world attack scenarios, and break down the most crucial updates delivered by recently released specifications.
 Whether you're an architect, developer, or security leader, you’ll leave with a clear understanding of what’s changing, what’s at stake, and what you must do to keep your OAuth implementations secure.